trenskow/isvalid/README.md

 If the schema is of type `Date` and the input is a `String` containing an [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601) formatted date, it will automatically be parsed and converted into a `Date`.

-ISO-8601 is the date format that `JSON.stringify(...)` converts `Date` instances into, so this allows you to just serialize an object to JSON on - as an example - the client side, and then **isvalid** will automatically convert that into a `Date` instance when validating on the server side.
+ISO-8601 is the date format that `JSON.stringify(...)` converts `Date` instances into, so this allows you to just serialize to JSON on - as an example - the client side, and then **isvalid** will automatically convert that into a `Date` instance when validating on the server side.

 # As Connect or Express Middleware